Deep Unfolding with Approximated Computations for Rapid Optimization: Learned Approximated Optimization

 \textbf{Supervised setting:} When the dataset contains both contexts and target labels, i.e., $\mathcal{D} = \{(\Input_t, \Label_t)\}$, we are not restricted to the proxy optimization objective $\mathcal{L}_{\rm o}$, and can directly train the optimizer to minimize a task-oriented loss that evaluates the quality of the predicted decision relative to the target label.
 In this case, the empirical risk is defined as

-where $\mathcal{L}_{\rm task}(\cdot, \cdot)$ is a supervised loss function, such as mean squared error or cross-entropy, chosen according to the target application.
-The usage of supervised learning is most useful in settings where the optimization objective $\mathcal{L}_{\rm o}$ is a mathematically formulated proxy of the actual system task.
+where $\mathcal{L}_{\rm task}(\cdot, \cdot)$ is a supervised loss function chosen according to the target application.
+Supervised learning is most useful in settings where the optimization objective $\mathcal{L}_{\rm o}$ is a mathematically formulated proxy of the actual system task.

 In both cases, the unfolded approximated optimizer is trained offline using standard gradient-based methods to minimize the empirical risk over $\Theta$.
 This allows the model to compensate for the approximations in both iteration count and complexity, yielding an efficient and reliable learned decision rule.
+The ability of empirical risk minimization to compensate for the performance loss introduced by computational approximations stems from two main factors: $(i)$ the increased parameterization compared to the original iterative solver, which provides additional degrees of freedom that enable the learned optimizer to minimize the influence of approximation error terms in the error-bound expansion (as shown in Proposition~\ref{prop:approx_gd_partial} for gradient descent); and $(ii)$ the parameters are learned end-to-end via empirical risk minimization, where the loss evaluates the quality of the final output of the $K$-layer architecture, This allows the training process to identify parameter configurations that learn the implicit bias of the data distribution, effectively 'weighting' the update steps to correct distortions in the intermediate update trajectory caused by the approximated computations.
 The formulation of training an approximated unfolded optimizer via conventional deep learning methods, i.e., mini-batch \ac{sgd}, is stated in Algorithm~\ref{alg:APGA_train}.